silvioqds/clean-architecture/README.md

 ## Estrutura de Pastas

-A estrutura do projeto segue as boas práticas de Clean Architecture:
+A estrutura do projeto segue as boas práticas de Clean Architecture